Carlie16604/carlies-portfolio/README.md

 - **About Me** Get to know my story and skills.
 - **Projects** See what I'm working on.
 - **Contact** Feel free to reach out on LinkedIn or email me.
+- **Light & Dark Mode** This allows users to have a visual preference.

 # Coming Soon!
-- **Light & Dark Mode** will allow users to have more accessibility, choose a preference, and customization.
 - **Interactive Contact Form** will give visitors an easy way to contact me directly.
 <!-- - add seemless transition between pages -->